-J. Grant Manager for the ELC and for OEL
+K. Grant Manager for the ELC and for OEL

 ELC's Grant Manager

 Name: Tajaro Dixon

 Title: Grants and Operations Manager

-Address: 3841 Reid Street, Palatka, FL
+Address: 3841 Reid Street, Palatka, FL 32177

 ZIP code: 32177

 Office phone: (386) 328-6232

 Email address: tdixon@elcnorthflorida.org

 OEL's Grant Manager

-Name: Toshiba Griffin
+Name: James Lincoln Finch

 Title: Grant Manager

 Address: Office of Early Learning

 250 Marriott Drive

 Tallahassee, Florida

 ZIP code: 32399

-Office phone: (850) 717-8670
+Office phone: (850) 717-8638

-Email address: toshiba.griffin@oel.myflorida.com
+Email address: james.finch@oel.myflorida.com

-K. Change in grant managers
+L. Change in grant managers

-In the event that any party designates different grant managers after the execution of the agreement, notice of the foregoing information for the new grant manager will be transmitted by email or sent in writing to all of the parties and said notification will be attached to copies of the agreement.
+In the event any party designates different grant managers after the execution of the agreement, notice of the foregoing information for the new grant manager will be transmitted by email or sent in writing to all of the parties within two weeks of change in grant manager and said notification will be attached to copies of the agreement.